mikebarile/Primes/README.md

 - Ensure that you have ruby installed
 - Navigate into the directory via terminal
 - Enter the command "ruby lib/primes.rb"
-- Enter a valid positive number when prompted!
+- Enter a valid positive number when prompted
+- Bask in your beautifully formatted table of prime multiples!